-Glencoldon Cottage is a short 10-15 min walk along the Speyside Way (Kinchurdy Road) to a variety of village amenities (2 shops, hotel, restaurant, steam train station, bus stops, etc.).
+Glencoldon Cottage is a short 10-15 min walk along the Speyside Way (Kinchurdy Road) to a variety of village amenities, including: 2 shops (1 with post office + fresh baked produce), hotel, restaurant, cafe / gallery, steam train station, bus stops, etc.).
 The village itself offers a combination of tranquility, a little off the beaten track, and easy access to activities and amenities, available on foot, bike, public transport and even steam train!
 For wider exploring, perhaps up through the world renowned whisky trail, over towards the Great Glen or exploring the Moray Firth and Black Isle, Boat-of-Garten is well placed just off the national rail and road network (A9, A95).

 Full Address: Glencoldon Cottage, Kinchurdy Road, Boat of Garten, Highland, Scotland, UK, PH24 3BP

 Boat of Garten is located in one of the areas of the Cairngorms National Park most easily accessible by public transport, with nearby connections for bus and rail travel.
 The village lies six miles north east of Aviemore.

 By Rail – Nearest mainline station is Aviemore, with very frequent services stopping between Inverness and Glasgow, Edinburgh or Perth.

 By Bus – There is a fairly regular bus service passing through the village going to various places – Aviemore, Nethy Bridge, Carrbridge, Grantown-on-Spey, Inverness.
 From Aviemore, additional routes can take you into the Cairngorms, Rothiemurchus, Glenmore Lodge, Loch Morlich, etc.

 Timetables (valid from Jan 2018) available here: Bus Timetable Local Jan2018